-James Bond movies in order of release: The best way to watch
+What is the best order to watch the James Bond movies?

 The reboot order

 In 2006, the character of James Bond was rebooted, with Daniel Craig’s debut as 007.
-The four films (soon to be five) that star Craig are all part of an interconnected narrative that becomes clear as the films move forward.
+The five films that star Craig are all part of an interconnected narrative that becomes clear as the films move forward.
 They also serve as an origin story for Spectre.
 Here's the reboot order:

 - Casino Royale (2006)